crgwilson/ansible-role-docker-ce/README.md

 ### `docker_daemon_config` - dict

 Define the content of the `daemon.json` file.
-This is empty by default.

 ## TODO